pixelws/mch/src/pages/volunteer/index.md

 intro:
   heading: HELP OUR CAUSE!
   text: >
     A successful non profit can only exist with great volunteers.
-At Mast Cell Hope we work cooperatively and with respect for eachother.
+At Mast Cell Hope we work cooperatively and with respect for each other.
 We welcome all members who are patients, caregivers, family members, friends and medical professionals as volunteers.
 main:
+  image: /img/volunteer.png
   content: >
     If you are interested in volunteering please send us a short bio about yourself and what volunteer job you are interested in.
-Email us at volunteer@mastcellhope.org , you will receive a follow up call for an interview.
+Email us at volunteer@mastcellhope.org, you will receive a follow up call for an interview.
-  image: /img/volunteer.png
 volunteerList:
   heading: Open Positions
   positions: